-Awarded Applicants which are nonprofit organizations (other than charter schools) and universities/colleges that expend \$500,000 or more total in federal awards in any fiscal year and are thus required to conduct a Single Audit or program-specific audit in accordance with the requirements in OMB Circular A-133, agree to submit a copy of such audit to HECB when the schedule of findings and questioned costs disclosed audit findings relating to any federal awards provided by the Coordinating Board.
+Awarded Applicants that expend \$500,000 or more total in federal awards in any fiscal year and are thus required to conduct a Single Audit or program-specific audit in accordance with the requirements in OMB Circular A-133, agree to submit a copy of such audit to the Coordinating Board when the schedule of findings and questioned costs disclosed audit findings relating to any federal awards provided by the Coordinating Board.
 A copy of such audit shall also be submitted to the Coordinating Board if the summary schedule of prior audit findings reported the status of any audit findings relating to any federal awards provided by the Coordinating Board.

-A nonprofit organization or university/college grantee shall provide written notification to the Coordinating Board that an audit was conducted in accordance with OMB Circular A-133 when the schedule of findings and questioned costs disclosed no audit findings related to any federal awards provided by the Coordinating Board or when the summary schedule of prior audit findings did not report on the status of any prior audit findings related to any federal awards provided by the Coordinating Board.
+A grantee shall provide written notification to the Coordinating Board that an audit was conducted in accordance with OMB Circular A-133 when the schedule of findings and questioned costs disclosed no audit findings related to any federal awards provided by the Coordinating Board or when the summary schedule of prior audit findings did not report on the status of any prior audit findings related to any federal awards provided by the Coordinating Board.
 Nonprofit organizations (other than charter schools) and universities/colleges shall submit the audit report to the Coordinating Board Division of Fiscal Services.
 Audit reports must be submitted to the Coordinating Board within 30 days of receipt of the report from the auditor.
 Failure to submit a copy of the audit to the Coordinating Board could result in a reduction of funds paid to the Awarded Applicant, a refund to the Coordinating Board, termination of the Contract, and/or ineligibility to receive additional grant awards from the Coordinating Board.